FDOT District Four - Palm Beach Header Image

 Shoulder Closure: The northbound and/or southbound SR 9/I-95 exit ramp shoulders to SR 806/Atlantic Avenue will be closed as needed, 7:00 a.m. until 4:00 p.m., Monday through Friday.

-Shoulder Closure: The northbound and/or southbound SR 9/I-95 exit ramp shoulder to Linton Boulevard will be closed as needed, 7:00 a.m. until 4:00 p.m., Monday through Friday.
+Shoulder Closure: The northbound and/or southbound SR 9/I-95 exit ramp shoulders to Linton Boulevard will be closed as needed, 7:00 a.m. until 4:00 p.m., Monday through Friday.

 Shoulder Closure: The northbound and/or southbound SR 9/I-95 exit ramp shoulders to Palmetto Park Road will be closed as needed, 7:00 a.m. until 4:00 p.m., Monday through Friday.